 Australian International Airshow 2017

-The Australian International Airshow was conducted during this last week at the Avalon airfield outside Melbourne in Victoria.
+The Australian International Airshow was conducted last week at the Avalon airfield outside Melbourne in Victoria.
 This biennial event showcases recent developments in aviation, particularly military aviation, as well as providing aerobatic displays by both military and civil aircraft.
-A feature of the 2017 show was the first public display (in Australia) of the controversial JSF, Joint Strike Fighter, or F-35 as it's been designated.
+A feature of the 2017 show was the first public display (in Australia) of the controversial JSF, Joint Strike Fighter, or F-35 as it’s been designated.
 The three public days of the event drew huge crowds, estimated at over 200,000.
 As readers can no doubt imagine, I went bananas with the camera and will be processing images for some time.
 An initial selection can be seen in greater detail at my new image gallery page at: Australian-International-Airshow-2017 Here is a quick look at just a few of the images.

-RAAF f18 hornet fly past (above) Built by McDonnell Douglas in the USA, the F/A-18 Hornet fighter has been in service with the Royal Australian Air Force (RAAF) since 1984.
+Built by McDonnell Douglas in the USA, the F/A-18 Hornet fighter has been in service with the Royal Australian Air Force (RAAF) since 1984.
 The aircraft is seen here performing a low-level pass at the 2017 Australian International Airshow.

-RAAF Roulettes display team. (above) The RAAF Roulettes display team performing formation aerobics at the 2017 Australian International Airshow.
+The RAAF Roulettes display team performing formation aerobatics at the 2017 Australian International Airshow.

-F-35 Joint Strike Fighter. (above) The RAAF's new and controversial jet fighter.
+The RAAF’s new and controversial jet fighter.
 Built in the USA by Lockheed Martin and the subject of cost over-runs and doubts over its stealth capabilities.
-Probably the most technologically advanced (and loudest) military aircraft in the world.
+Probably the most technologically advanced (and possibly loudest) military aircraft in the world.
 Here seen on static display at the Australian International Airshow 2017.
 Not surprisingly, it was the subject of watchful security.

 As is often the case with an event like this, you learn a few things whilst photographing it.
 Looking through some of my image files, I realized that I could have experimented more with some slower shutter speeds particularly when photographing the older propeller-driven aircraft in order to give a greater sense of movement in the spinning propeller.
 If readers get such an opportunity as this, try experimenting with shutter speeds down to 1/30 second, pan with the moving aircraft, and be prepared to rattle off a lot of frames.
 Pixels are cheap and the rubbish bin is an essential photographic tool!